 I sit on the bench at the park watching the humans go about their evenings.
-Some are walking their dogs, some are on dates, some are sitting on benches like me watching the end of a colourful sunset.
+Some are walking their dogs, some are on dates, and some are sitting on benches like me watching the end of a colorful sunset.
 I like people-watching.
 I don't get out enough as it is.
 None of us do.

 I live in a house on the outskirts of town with some... like-minded individuals.
 We've found out that we are safer together than apart.
 So we've all been together for at least fifty years now.
 I was Sorscha's first, and we fell in love with the others along the way.